Quasi-periodic standing wave solutions of gravity-capillary water waves: Ideas of proof

 {\it Analysis of the linearized operators.} The other crucial analysis for the Nash-Moser iterative scheme is to prove that the {\it linearized operator} obtained at any approximate solution is, for most values of the parameters, invertible, and that its inverse satisfies {\it tame} estimates in Sobolev spaces.
 We implement in section \ref{costruzione dell'inverso approssimato} the procedure developed in Berti-Bolle \cite{BB13} and \cite{BBM-auto}-\cite{BBM-mKdV} for autonomous PDEs.
 It consists in introducing a convenient set of symplectic variables (see \eqref{trasformazione modificata simplettica}) near the approximate torus such that the linearized equations become (approximately) decoupled in the action-angle components and the normal ones, see \eqref{operatore inverso approssimato}.
-As a consequence, the problem is reduced to ``almost-approximately" invert the linearized operator $ {\cal L}_\om $ defined in \eqref{Lomega def}.
-Actually, since the symplectic change of variables \eqref{trasformazione modificata simplettica} modifies, up to a translation, only the finite dimensional action component, the linear operator $ {\cal L}_\om $ is nothing but the linearized water-waves operator $ {\cal L}$ computed in \eqref{linearized vero} -in the original coordinates- up to a finite dimensional remainder and restricted to the normal directions.
-Thus the key part of the analysis consists in (almost) reducing the quasi-periodic linear operator $ {\cal L}$ to constant coefficients, via linear changes of variables close to the identity, which map Sobolev spaces into itself and satisfy tame estimates, see Proposition \ref{inversione parziale cal L omega}.
+As a consequence, the problem is reduced to ``almost-approximately" invert the linearized operator $ {\mathcal L}_\om $ defined in \eqref{Lomega def}.
+Actually, since the symplectic change of variables \eqref{trasformazione modificata simplettica} modifies, up to a translation, only the finite dimensional action component, the linear operator $ {\mathcal L}_\om $ is nothing but the linearized water-waves operator $ {\mathcal L}$ computed in \eqref{linearized vero} -in the original coordinates- up to a finite dimensional remainder and restricted to the normal directions.
+Thus the key part of the analysis consists in (almost) reducing the quasi-periodic linear operator $ {\mathcal L}$ to constant coefficients, via linear changes of variables close to the identity, which map Sobolev spaces into itself and satisfy tame estimates, see Theorem \ref{inversione parziale cal L omega}.
+We refer to this result as ``almost invertibility" of ${\mathcal L}_\omega$, because we get an inverse of this operator up to the small remainders ${\bf R}_\omega$ (which is of order $O(\e \gamma^{- 1} N_{n - 1}^{- \mathtt a})$, $\mathtt a > 0$) and ${\bf R}_\omega^\bot$ (which is of order $O(K_{n }^{- b})$, $ b > 0$), see \eqref{splitting cal L omega}-\eqref{stima R omega bot corsivo bassa}.